 As we evaluated backpack leaf blowers, we looked at factors including power source, maximum air speed and power, weight, noise level, and additional features.
-We also tested several at The Lab in Des Moines, Iowa, putting them through a variety of performance and endurance tests.
+After we tested several at The Lab in Des Moines, Iowa, putting them through a variety of performance and endurance tests, we sent several to volunteers to test at home over a three-month period.
+You can read their insights in the product roundup that follows.

 See-through fuel tank